shiromidave/Coronavirus-Blocker/README.md

 # Coronavirus-Blocker

-Coronavirus news is everywhere & I got tired of hearing it.
-So I coded a program to completely block it.
+# Coronavirus news is everywhere & I got tired of hearing it.
+So I coded a simple program to completely block it.
-It ia simple chrome extension that will block or remove any news of coronavirus.
+# It ia simple chrome extension that will remove any news of coronavirus.
-Tech: Javascript, CSS
+# TechStack: Javascript, CSS